bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 #### Duration Record Validation

-The components of the Duration record has the following validation rules:
+The components of the Duration object has the following validation rules:

 - the `days` component is currently limited to 4 digits [-9999,9999] (it could be extended to +/- 32767 with a little bit of coding)